 The Krøyers Plads development is situated in the front row of Copenhagen’s inner harbour, a former busy industrial port.
 Today, more than 300 hectares of water surface have been cleaned to bathing quality, utilizing a tremendous recreational resource.
 The orientation of the buildings at Krøyers Plads ensure access to the water for the residents, other Copenhageners and tourists visiting the city.

-The interior open spaces of the development offer a quiet space for the residents and the more than 30,000 people passing by on bike or foot every year: A lush green biotope bringing biodiversity into an otherwise dense urban hardscape.
+The interior open spaces of the development offer a quiet space for the residents and the more than 30,000 people passing by on bike or foot every year: A green garden rather than a dense urban hardscape.

-The Krøyers Plads development is the first to receive the Nordic Swan Ecolabel, ensuring the residents a home with the best possible indoor climate, free of toxins, and an energy performance that is 40% above regulation requirements.
+The Krøyers Plads development is the first to receive the Nordic Swan Ecolabel, ensuring the residents a home with good possible indoor climate and an improved energy performance.